-The | > | icons reset the analysis range to initial settings.
+The < > icons reset the analysis range to initial settings.

-opens the Selecting data for the plot menu.
+- opens the Selecting data for the plot menu.
 The parameters to be analysed can be selected on this screen.
-A detailed description is provided in point b.

-- after selecting this icon, use you finger to circle the area which is to be zoomed in.
+A detailed description is provided in point b. - zooming of the displayed waveform.
+After tapping, an additional menu expands with icons: - After selecting this icon, use you finger to circle the area which is to be zoomed in.
 The graph will be enlarged.
-After zooming in it may be moved with a finger up, down and to the sides - after selecting this icon graph will be zoomed out in steps - selecting this icon closes the zooming menu - returning to Recording analysis recording summary menu performing the screenshot b.
+After zooming in it may be moved with a finger up, down and to the sides - Q after selecting this icon graph will be zoomed out in steps - selecting this icon closes the zooming menu returning to Recording analysis - recording summary menu b.
 Selecting parameters for the timeplot